board707/w80x_arduino/libraries/EEPROM/Readme.md

 }

 ```
-Default size of the internal flash sorage is 2048 bytes, but you can choose different value by defining an EEPROMClass object with parameter:
+Default size of the internal flash storage is 2048 bytes, but you can choose different value by defining an EEPROMClass object with parameter:

 #### **`EEPROMClass W_EEPROM( size )`**